-What parents can do to help new drivers once they get their license?
-As a Virgina personal injury attorney that has seen many terrible car accidents– and as the father of twin boys that recently received their licenses – I cannot help but be worried every time they get behind the wheel of a car.
-I know they have both taken the driver’s education class in school, gone through “behind the wheel” training, completed the required amounts of driving during the day, at night, on the highway, and on back roads, but I know this is just the tip of the iceberg when it comes to the things they really need – continued education and experience.
+As a Virgina personal injury attorney, I have seen the after effects of many terrible car accidents.
+As the father of twin boys that recently received their licenses, I can’t help but worry every time they get behind the wheel of a car.
+I know they have both taken the driver’s education class in school, gone through “behind the wheel” training, completed the required amounts of driving during the day, at night, on the highway, and on back roads, but I know this is just the tip of the iceberg when it comes to the things they really need: continued education and experience.

 As parents we must continue to do everything in our power to impress upon teen drivers that they are now participating in something that could have grave effects on themselves or others for the rest of their lives.
 Your teen still believes they are “bullet proof” and does not truly understand the risks associated with driving.
 They do not believe their decisions while on the road actually could bring about bad consequences.
 So – what can we do?